evoldoers/biomake/README.md

 (since we have required them to be _ordered_ pairs, we get e.g. "mouse-zebrafish" but not "zebrafish-mouse";
 the motivation here is that the `align` program is symmetric, and so only needs to be run once per pair).

+In these examples, the goals between braces are tested _after_ the dependencies have been built.
+You can also place a Prolog goal (in braces) between the target list and the colon;
+it will then be tested after the target name has been matched, but before trying to build the dependencies.

 Programming directly in Prolog
 ------------------------------